 First-Person Experience/Essays (May include as-told-to pieces.)

-Health and Fitness (New this year.
-Any piece on a health or fitness topic is eligible.)
+Health and Fitness (Any piece on a health or fitness topic is eligible.)

 How-To (Formerly "Service" articles.
 These may include advice, self-help, or how to do something.)